IRA

 1. A concentration is a block of designated courses from one or more lists of designated courses or course areas, totaling at least 12 units.

-2. No single course should appear in every concentration of a given major; such courses should be included in the major itself.
+2. No single course should appear in every concentration of a given major; such courses should be included in the major.

-3. The courses for a concentration shall appear in the major course column of the curriculum sheet.
+3. The courses for a concentration shall appear in the major course column of the curriculum.

 4. The number of concentration units must be less than 50% of the total major, support, and concentration units.